This is a tutorial for the Champions custom card maker by Landstander.

 Champions card order and set numbering

-Official Marvel Champions sets always have their cards in a specific order with specific numbering rules.
+Official Marvel Champions sets usually have their cards in a specific order with specific numbering rules.
 This captures the most common rules used.
 There are always exceptions within specific sets.

 Here are the rules which apply to all sets: